dhrumilp15/vetobrain/README.md

 # C9 Scouting Generator (VALORANT)

-Winning submission for Category 2 of the Cloud9 x JetBrains Hackathon.
+Our submission for Category 2 of the Cloud9 x JetBrains Hackathon.

 ## Features
 - **Opinionated One-Pager:** No complex filters, just immediate coaching insights.